frenesim/schema_to_scaffold/README.md

     rails generate scaffold users fname:string lname:string bdate:date email:string encrypted_password:string

 It's possible to generate scripts for all your tables at once.
-Just choose `*` when choosing the table.
+Just enter `*` when selecting the table.

 ## Installation